Our service is not intended for children and we do not knowingly collect data relating to children.

 If you wish for us to stop sending marketing communications, you can contact us at any time using the details provided in the Contacting Us section below.

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purposes.
-If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us using the details provide in the Contacting Us section below.
+If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us using the details provided in the Contacting Us section below.

 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.